 In today’s marketing ecosystem, your website warrants ongoing attention, time and fiscal resources.
 Your website—like hiring the best talent—should be viewed as an investment and not an expense, and it deserves an adequate portion of your annual marketing budget.

 Our world has become increasingly digital and web-centric, making a B2B firm’s website more critical to success than ever before.
-For many firms, they are an integral part of a their demand generation, content marketing and business development efforts.
+For many firms, they are an integral part of their demand generation, content marketing and business development efforts.
 So does your 2019 marketing budget reflect these changes?
 Are you adequately investing in your website each year?

 Always include the website in your annual marketing budget